Designing for healthcare depends on blending humanity with tech

 To get there, though, designing healthcare software must start with welcoming both sides as stakeholders.
 Just as we work to welcome healthcare professionals into the process, we must also welcome healthcare recipients.

-To do that, we make sure the designs for healthcare software applications are both aesthetically soothing as well as insightful.
+To do that, we make sure the designs for healthcare software applications are both aesthetically soothing and insightful.
 When users upload personal information, or note issues they’ve been having, they’re greeted with calming, colorful hues baked right into the interface.
 When we must send notifications, we take care to avoid harsher colors and icons—like threatening red symbols—that invite panic from the user.

-At the end of the day, healthcare software systems are just one more way to build those bridges.
-When you take care to understand both sides—and the regulations at work around them, you can build tools that solve problems and improve outcomes for everyone.
+At the end of the day, software is just one more way to build those bridges within the healthcare system.
+When you take care to understand both sides—and the regulations at work around them, you can build tools that solve problems and improve health outcomes.

 Published by TXI Healthcare in Digital Health